Updated May 11, 2023

 Yes, MongoDB is a NoSQL Database.
 MongoDB is an open-source NoSQL database.
-MongoDB is a document based database.
+MongoDB is a document-based database.
 MongoDB is one of the leading NoSQL databases.
-NoSQL database is a type of non-relational database and it is capable of processing structured, semi-structured and unstructured data.
+A NoSQL database, a non-relational database, can process structured, semi-structured, and unstructured data.

 What is MongoDB?

-MongoDB is an open source database management system (DBMS) that uses a document-oriented database model.
+MongoDB is an open-source database management system (DBMS) that uses a document-oriented database model.
 MongoDB is written in C++.
 MongoDB supports various forms of data.
-MongoDB stores data in flat files using their own binary storage objects.
-This means that data storage is very compact and efficient, perfect for high data volumes.
-MongoDB stores data in JSON-like documents, which makes the database very flexible and scalable.
+MongoDB stores data in flat files using their binary storage objects.
+Data storage is very compact and efficient, perfect for high data volumes.
+MongoDB stores data in JSON-like documents, making the database flexible and scalable.

 MongoDB is a document-oriented database model.
-Each MongoDB database contains collections and which in turn contains documents.
+Each MongoDB database contains collections and which in turn have documents.
 Each document can be different and depends on the varying number of fields.
 The model of each document will be different in size and content from each other.
-The data model features allow you to store arrays and complex structured in a hierarchical relationship.
+The data model features allow storing arrays and complex structures in a hierarchical relationship.